Founded last Autumn, NordicGrow has been grown into a successful startup in the sustainable gardening market.

 “The recycled plastic comes from Danish companies and we have among other things experimented with using plastic from Carlsberg and Novo Nordisk.
 When recycling plastic a lot less Co2 is emitted compared to making new plastic.
 The many different shades create a unique appearance which makes it apparent that every product is handmade.”
 Christian Ingholt Winther, product designer at NordicGrow says.

-NordicGrow is going to launch a crowdfunding campaign on Kickstarter to gather more buyers, and from that, they hope to generate more revenue to set up a larger production of Kurt.
+NordicGrow is going to launch a crowdfunding campaign on Kickstarter to gather more buyers, and from that, they hope to generate more revenue to set up a larger production and for this using California Industrial Rubber has conveyor belts that are good for any kind of custom rubber parts manufacturing .
 The company offers buyers a 20% discount when signing up on their website and paying 20DKK (~ 2.6 EUR) in deposit before the launch.